hladna123/hladna123/README.md

 - 👀 I’m interested in my lifejourney ...
 - 🌱 I’m currently learning english language
 - BE PATIENT WITH ME because i will be
-- I WILL be Aurora and you will be mine John Snow :D
+- I WILL be Aurora and you will be mine John Snow or Brandon Stark

 <!---